Read HERE HD Live Map layer data

 NodeAttribution field of a

 This table summarizes the valid types of layer objects and their top-level data fields.
-The available layers are for the Road Centerline Model and HD Lane Model.
-For an overview of HERE HDLM layers and the models they belong to, see HERE HD Live Map Layers.
-For a full description of the fields, see HD Live Map Data Specification on the HERE Technologies website.
+The available layers are for the Road Centerline Model, HD Lane Model, and HD Localization Model.
+For an overview of HERE HDLM layers and the models that they belong to, see HERE HD Live Map Layers.

 |Layer Object||Description||Top-Level Data Fields (Layer Object Properties)||Plot Support|